 If you have not been around (the Internet) in the early 00s, chances are you have never heard about Internet Relay Chat.

 Nowadays, it sounds almost radical, considering you have to accept GPS tracking to use some services or enter your birthday to check the news.
 As a matter of fact, it was not.
-IRC was born in the early days of the Internet, when the respect for users' privacy was yet to be taken over by user's data monetary value.
+IRC was born in the early days of the Internet, when the respect for users' privacy was yet to replaces by user's data monetary value.

-So, Internet Relay Chat is a system (although, being decentralized, it may be described as the absence of one) of networks, channels, and chat rooms.
-Originally text-based, the same technology now supports different mediums including video, although its traditionally minimalistic interfaces are still more text-friendly.
+So, Internet Relay Chat is a system (although it is decentralized nature may be described as an absence of it) of networks, channels, and chat rooms.
+Initially text-based, the same technology now supports different mediums including video, although its traditionally minimalistic interfaces are still more text-friendly.

 Why choose IRC today?